 Wheel your kayak to the water using either the wheel in the keel or your cart.
 If you have an overdrive, connect it after the kayak’s hull is in the water.

-You can read our blog on how to build a kayak
+If you’re interested in building your own kayak, you can read our article on how to build a kayak

 Pros & Cons of transporting a kayak by truck